 - Contraception is also sometimes called birth control or family planning.

-- Reasons for using contraception include personal desires (to never have, postpone, or stop having children); medical conditions that could threaten the health of mother or child; and social concerns about environmental effects of over-population.
+- Reasons for using contraception include personal desires (to never have, postpone, or stop having children); medical conditions that could threaten the health of mother or child; and social concerns about environmental effects of overpopulation.

 - The effectiveness of the different methods is often given in percentage.
-Another more accurate dimension for effectiveness is the so-called Pearl Index which measures the number of pregnancies in 100 women, using a contraceptive technique for one year.
-For example, the Pearl Index of the "pill" is less than 1 which means there will be less than one pregnancy among 100 women who are using the pill correctly for one year.
+A more accurate dimension for effectiveness is the so-called Pearl Index which measures the number of pregnancies in 100 women, using a contraceptive technique for one year.
+For example, the Pearl Index of the "pill" is less than one which means there will be less than one pregnancy among 100 women who are using the pill correctly for one year.

 These methods do not make use of any contraceptive devices or medications.

 This involves a woman keeping a menstrual calendar to enable her to accurately predict her fertile period.
 Most women ovulate about 14 days before the start of the next menstrual period which, in a 28-day cycle, is at the midpoint of the cycle.
 An unfertilised egg may live two days, while sperms were found to stay alive in the genital tract up to 10 days after intercourse although they may be able to cause fertilisation for about four days.
 So, intercourse should be avoided during the phase when there's the greatest chance for sperms and eggs to meet.

 - Advantage: no hormones are taken, so there are no side-effects from these.